This chapter was added to the APPP in December 2018.

 The importance of Continuing Professional Development (CPD) as a way of evidencing your development has been recognised by all health and social care governing and regulatory bodies and the Care Act (2014).
 CPD helps you record, review and reflect on your experiences, successes and challenges.
 It also gives you a way of understanding how you can use these experiences to further develop yourself, your skills and your knowledge through the use of reflective practice.

-Continuing Professional Development (CPD) is an integral part of your ongoing registration with Social Work England*, The Health and Care Professions Council (HCPC) or the Nursing and Midwifery Council (NMC) if you are a registered professional.
+CPD is an integral part of your ongoing registration with Social Work England, the Health and Care Professions Council (HCPC) or the Nursing and Midwifery Council (NMC) if you are a registered professional.
 In Lincolnshire we also believe CPD is an essential part of the development of all social care practitioners, whether you are a Social Worker, Occupational Therapist, Nurse, Community Care Officer or Unqualified Practitioner.

 Details of your regulatory body’s CPD requirements can be found at the below links: